stat301-1-2023-fall/final-project-1-celenakim/var_analyses/README.md

 1. Audience and critic ratings have increased over the years; audiences rate higher than critics
-2. Oscar winning movies have higher mean critic ratings than movies with 0 Oscar wins
+2. Oscar-winning movies have higher mean critic ratings than movies with 0 Oscar wins
 3. Virtually no correlation between Rotten Tomatoes critic score and opening weekend revenue
-4. Lots of missingness in IMDb variable; script type with both the highest Metacritic and Rotten Tomatoes critic rating is "documentary"
+4. Lots of missingness in the IMDb variable; script type with both the highest Metacritic and Rotten Tomatoes critic rating is "documentary"
 5. Overall average audience and average critic deviance: Audience